 That’s a lot of haikus!

-There are several online publications that pay well for poetry, like:
+There are several online and print publications, literary journals, and literary magazines that pay well for poetry, like:

-- The Kenyon Review – Pays for poetry and fiction.
+- The Kenyon Review – Pays for poetry, fiction, creative nonfiction, and multimedia pieces.

 - The Fiddlehead – This Canadian magazine pays $60 CAD per published page.